-It is always a good idea to load water in your smoker when you are cooking in it.
+It is always a good idea to load water into your smoker when you are cooking in it.
 I put water in the main grease tray, which I don’t use to collect grease.
-Then on the bottom rack, I put in a large disposable pan or make a tin foil pan to catch the dripping.
-The closer to the edges you place the tin foil pan the less mess you will have.
+Then, I put it in a large disposable pan or make a tin foil pan on the bottom rack to catch the dripping.
+The closer to the edges you place the tin foil pan, the less mess you will have.

-Preheating your smoker is a must, and this smoker needs more time than a propane smoker.
-Put your smoker on the highest setting for meat or poultry and let it run for an hour before putting in food.
-Also, when preheating put a few woodchips in as instructed in the next section.
+Preheating your electric smoker is a must; this smoker needs more time than a propane smoker.
+Put your electric smoker on the highest setting for meat or poultry and let it run for an hour before putting in food.
+Also, when preheating, put a few woodchips in, as instructed in the next section.

 Loading wood chips

-By far, one of my favorite features of the Masterbuilt smoker.
+By far, one of my favorite features of the Masterbuilt electric smoker is how you load the wood chips.
 The smoker has a loading tube with a handle.
-You turn the tube and pull it out, fill it with chips, and then slide it back in and turn it to fill the tray.
+You turn the tube and pull it out of the smoker, fill it with chips, then slide it back in and turn it to fill the tray.

 You can fill the loading tube twice to fill the tray completely, but I recommend not overfilling it as it will reduce the smoke output.
-As you are running your smoker put one load of chips in each hour to keep constant smoke and even temperatures.
-Also always use small wood chips with this smoker because if you don’t it will not smoke well.
-We will talk more on this subject in the tips below.
+As you are running your electric smoker, put one load of chips in each hour to keep constant smoke and even temperatures.
+Also, always use small wood chips with this smoker because if you do not, it will not smoke well, and never soak your wood chips.
+We will talk more about these subjects in the tips below.

 Loading your meat

-I arrange my meat on grill mats for fast and easy loading before I open the smoker.
-When you open the smoker stand to the side a bit and let that first puff of smoke dissipate so you can breathe while loading.
-You can check out a grill mat with this Amazon.com affiliate link.
+I arrange my meat on grill mats for fast and easy loading before opening the smoker.
+When you open the smoker, stand to the side a bit and let that first puff of smoke dissipate so you can breathe while loading.
+You can check out a grill mat at Amazon.com.

-Slide your food onto the racks as quick as you can, starting with the top rack when cooking meats and poultry.
+Slide your food onto the racks as quickly as possible, starting with the top rack when cooking meats and poultry.
 Use the lowest rack first when cooking fish.
-The temperature will be higher at the top of your smoker, so you arrange thicker cuts on upper shelves and thin ones on lower shelves.
+The temperature will be higher at the top of your smoker, so arrange thicker cuts on upper shelves and thin ones on lower shelves.

-Your smoker has a built-in wired temperature probe that you can insert into the middle of the thickest piece of meat so you can check its progress.
-I am a fan of using a separate probe thermometer because I think they are more accurate, but if you use a wired probe try to run it out the bottom of the door so as not to disrupt the seal.
+Your smoker has a built-in wired temperature probe that you can insert into the middle of the thickest piece of meat to check its progress.
+I am a fan of using a separate probe thermometer because I think they are more accurate, but if you use a wired probe, try running it out the bottom of the door to avoid damaging the seal.

 Setting your smoker

 Set your smoker for the maximum time and 10 degrees over the desired temperature; you never want your smoker to stop early.
-When you are done cooking it is good to burn a small batch of wood chips to clean out your smoker.
-For setting the temperature it is better to error over just a bit, so your food is cooked completely.
-If your food is done cooking early you can rest it in your oven or a clean cooler.
+It is good to burn a small batch of wood chips to clean out your smoker when you are done cooking.
+Setting the temperature is better to error over just a bit, so your food is cooked completely.
+If your food is done cooking early, you can rest it in your oven or a clean cooler.

-A custom-fit cover is always a good investment especially if you keep your smoker in an uncovered area outdoors.
-Masterbuilt smoker covers are available that will help keep the weather and bugs out of your smoker. (click here to see this item on Amazon.com) Aftermarket covers are available at lower prices but are not always an exact fit.
+A custom-fit cover is always a good investment, especially if you keep your smoker in an uncovered area outdoors.
+Masterbuilt smoker covers will help keep the weather and bugs out of your smoker. (click here to see this item on Amazon.com) Aftermarket covers are available at lower prices but are not always an exact fit.

 Masterbuilt smoke generator is the best of the best accessory for their electric smoker line.
 The one shortcoming of the Masterbuilt electric smoker line is that they are not overly smokey, but one of these units makes up for that by kicking loads of smoke into the smoker.